tommcdo/vim-lion/README.md

 The two operators are `gl` and `gL`. `gl` will add spaces to the left of the alignment character, and `gL` will add spaces to the right.
 Both operators accept a count, a motion, and a single character.
+Without a count, all occurrences of the character will be aligned.

 For example, `glip=` will turn